World Immunization Week 2024

-World Immunization Week – celebrated every year in the last week of April – aims to promote the use of vaccines to protect people of all ages against disease.
+World Immunization Week takes place every year in the last week of April and was officially established by the World Health Organization (WHO) in 2012.
+The World Immunization Week will be held for the 13 time from 24 to 30 April 2024.
+Aim is to raise awareness of the need for collective action and promote the use of vaccines to prevent people of all ages from diseases.The campaign seeks to save lives by increasing global vaccine coverage and ensuring that people understand the critical role immunizations play in public health.
 Immunization saves millions of lives every year and is widely recognized as one of the world’s most successful health interventions.
 Yet, there are still nearly 20 million children in the world today who are not getting the vaccines they need, and many miss out on vital vaccines during adolescence, adulthood and into old age.

 For over 200 years, vaccines have protected us against diseases that threaten lives and prohibit our development.
 With their help, we can progress without the burden of diseases like smallpox and polio, which cost humanity hundreds of millions of lives